-Products pillar: The Company seeks to provide sustainable and ethical product choices that serve the needs of its customers by focusing on sustainable sourcing and through strong partnerships with its suppliers that can offer more sustainable solutions to its customers.
+Energy & Emissions: The Company released its Climate Action Plan in July 2022, committing to sciencebased GHG emissions reduction targets to address climate change and do its part to make a meaningful contribution to this immense global challenge.
+For further information, refer to the Company's fiscal 2022 Sustainable Business Report.
+Products pillar: The Company seeks to provide sustainable and ethical product choices that serve the needs of its customers by focusing on ethical and sustainable sourcing and through strong partnerships with its suppliers that enables it to offer more sustainable solutions to its customers.

-Sustainable Sourcing: The Company seeks to ensure the long-term viability of natural resources and the fair treatment of people and animals through its fair-trade, animal welfare, sustainable palm oil and sustainable seafood sourcing practices.
+Ethical & Sustainable Sourcing: The Company seeks to ensure the long-term viability of natural resources and the fair treatment of people and animals through its fair-trade, ethical sourcing, animal welfare, sustainable palm oil and sustainable seafood sourcing practices.